Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 600 Gold
 - Cloak

-**Momentery Focus**: As a bonus action you can enter a state of focus that last for a minute, when in this state your critical strike chance is increased by one and you are agile.
-Once this effect is used it cannot be used again until you finish a short rest rest.
+**Momentery Focus**: As a bonus action you can enter a state of focus.
+This state of focus counts as concentration and can be broken from the same conditions.
+While in this state of focus, you gain a boon on all attack rolls and gain +1 critical strike chance.

-_You gain +1 to dexterity saving throws_

 ---